eraycakiir/Booking_Platform_Test_Framework/README.md

 # 🏨 Booking.com Platform Test Automation Framework

-Modern, platform-independent test automation framework for Booking.com with support for both Web (Chrome) and iOS (real device) testing using a unified codebase.
+Modern, platform-independent test automation framework for Booking.com with support ONLY for Web (Chrome) and iOS (real device) using a unified codebase.

 ## 🎯 About This Framework